Nick __Professor: Scene

 "You assume things.
 I would prefer making one for myself rather then 'flattering myself.'"

-Even though she resisted at first, but ultimately ended up agreeing, and quietly followed him as they left together.
+Even though she resisted at first, but still ended up agreeing.

 They walked side by side in silence, and stopped in front of the small café, at the corner of the street.

 Nick held the café door open for Ash and followed her in.
-They chose a cozy table by the window, and Nick ordered for them.
-Ash raised an eyebrow at the amount of desserts he'd ordered.
+They chose a cozy table by the window.
+While Nick placed a ordered for them.

-Just then, Nick's phone rang, and Ales's name popped up on the screen.
+Before he would answer, his phone rang, and Ales's name popped up on the screen.
 Nick's expression changed, and he cleared his throat.

-Ash nodded, and Nick answered the call.
+Ash nodded, and Nick extended his hand, to answer the call.

-Ales's voice burst through the phone, fast and frantic.
+Ales's voice burst through__ fast and frantic.

-Nick listened patiently, his expression calm.
-Ash watched him, fascinated by his patience.
-When Ales finally ran out of words, Nick spoke up.
-"Calm down, and listen.
-I'll definitely scold them for you.
-Take a deep breath and chill."
+When Ales finally ran out of words and paused, Nick spoke up gently.
+"Calm down, we will definitely handle it.
+I'll scold them for you.
+Now take a deep breath and relax."

 As he spoke, his eyes met Ash's, and he was struck by the sight of her smiling.
 It was a gentle, genuine smile, and it took his breath away.
-For a moment, the world seemed to stop.
-"Listen, Ash is sitting in front of me.
-Want to talk to her?" he said, his voice low and husky.

 Nick had known that Ash wasn't the type to initiate conversations, and this encounter might lead to an unexpected outcome.
 Yet, he was drawn to the possibility of rekindling their connection.
 He had been waiting for this opportunity for years, and the prospect of a new beginning filled him with hope.
 Despite the intensity of the situation, he refused to let it slip away.
 For once, he wanted to seize the moment and take a chance.